w3c/ServiceWorker/explainer.md

-A minor caveat is that Navigation Controller scripts are never [heuristically cached](http://www-archive.mozilla.org/projects/netlib/http/http-caching- faq.html) and browsers automatically check for updated versions of controllers via HTTP a minimum of once every 24 hours.
-But those features only ensure that apps can't screw themselves over with one ill- placed `Expires` header.
+A minor caveat is that Navigation Controller scripts are never [heuristically cached](http://www-archive.mozilla.org/projects/netlib/http/http-caching- faq.html) and when updated are assumed stale if last fetched over 24 hours ago.
+But those features only ensure that apps can't screw themselves over with one ill-placed `Expires` header.
 If the browser checks for an updated version and doesn't find anything different (i.e., they're the same bytes) or can't fetch it at all for some reason (an HTTP error code), nothing happens.
 If an updated version is found, the upgrade process is started (see below).
 All of this happens outside of the "controlled" world, for better and for worse.

 #### Last-Registration-Wins